Hiruni28/Hiruni28/README.md

 ## 🚀 What I’m Working On

 * Developing practical PM skills by working on projects that involve planning, scheduling, documentation, and team coordination.
-* Applying Agile & Scrum concepts while using tools like Jira, MS Project, and Trello.
+* Applying Agile & Scrum concepts while using tools like Jira and MS Project.
 * Enhancing workflow efficiency through improved task organization and issue tracking.

 ---